amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="runmain"></a>
-### Templates execution
+### Applying templates

-JavaScript code that was obtained on a template compile time is executed the same way for all syntax and settings variation:
+JavaScript code that was obtained on a template compile time is applied the same way to all syntax and settings variation:

 * template engine takes a BEM-tree as an input data in [BEMJSOM](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#bemjson) format;
 * sequentially go through an input BEM-tree nodes;